Johann Zarco: Ajo Motorsport (2015–2016)

 In 2015, Zarco moved to the debuting Ajo Motorsport team, who he raced with in the 125cc class.
-Zarco dominated the field and won his first Moto2 title, with 8 wins, 14 podiums, 7 poles and a record points haul of 352.
+Zarco dominated the field and won his first Moto2 title, with eight wins, 14 podiums, seven poles and a record points haul of 352.

-He remained with the team for 2016 and successfully defended his Moto2 title, becoming the first rider in the Moto2 era to win 2 intermediate titles, with 7 wins, 10 podiums, 7 poles and 276 points.
+Zarco remained with the team for 2016 and successfully defended his Moto2 title, becoming the first rider in the Moto2 era to win two intermediate titles, with seven wins, ten podiums, seven poles and 276 points.
 Zarco became a popular figure with the fans with his spectacular backflip celebrations when he won a race.
 During the 2016 season, Zarco got his first taste of MotoGP machinery, testing the Suzuki GSX-RR with Suzuki Ecstar in a private test at track in Ruyo, Japan.

 MotoGP World Championship

 Team Suzuki Ecstar (testing 2016)

 Zarco signed a pre-contract with Team Suzuki Ecstar in 2016 before the recruitment for 2017 was carried out.
 Zarco tested with Suzuki in a private test at the Suzuka Circuit, Japan.
 Ultimately, Alex Rins was chosen to replace the departing Aleix Espargaro, while Andrea Iannone was chosen to replace the Movistar Yamaha MotoGP-bound Maverick Vinales.